Mitch McConnell: First Trump administration

 McConnell initially endorsed fellow Kentucky senator Rand Paul for president in 2016.
 Paul withdrew from the race after the Iowa caucuses, and McConnell endorsed presumptive nominee Donald Trump on May 4, 2016.
 But McConnell disagreed with Trump on many occasions.
 In May 2016, after Trump suggested that federal judge Gonzalo P. Curiel was biased against Trump because of his Mexican heritage, McConnell said: "I don't agree with what [Trump] had to say.
 This is a man who was born in Indiana.
 All of us came here from somewhere else."
 In July 2016, after Trump criticized the parents of Humayun Khan, a Muslim-American soldier who was killed in Iraq, McConnell said, "All Americans should value the patriotic service of the patriots who volunteer to selflessly defend us in the armed services."
 On October 7, 2016, following the Donald Trump Access Hollywood controversy, McConnell said, "As the father of three daughters, I strongly believe that Trump needs to apologize directly to women and girls everywhere, and take full responsibility for the utter lack of respect for women shown in his comments on that tape."
 In private, McConnell reportedly expresses disdain for Trump and "abhors" his behavior.

-In October 2017, White House chief strategist Stephen Bannon and other Trump allies blamed McConnell for stalling the Trump administration's legislation.
+In October 2017, White House chief strategist Steve Bannon and other Trump allies blamed McConnell for stalling the Trump administration's legislation.
 In response, McConnell cited Neil Gorsuch's confirmation to the Supreme Court to show that the Senate supported Trump's agenda.